 One of the most common questions I’m asked by our customers is ‘how can I tell if my air ducts need to be cleaned.’
 Sometimes it seems like the people who ask this question know they should have their ducts cleaned, but they’re waiting for some sort of dramatic signal that tells them it’s definitely time to have it done.
 Shy of a dust monster climbing out of your vents and asking for a glass of water, the things to look for are usually pretty subtle, yet easy to spot.
-Here are the five most common signs that your air ducts need to be cleaned, and a couple of tips to slow the buildup of contaminants inside your air ducts after you do have them cleaned.
+Here are the five most common signs that your air ducts need to be cleaned (obviously by an air duct cleaning Denver company), and a couple of tips to slow the buildup of contaminants inside your air ducts after you do have them cleaned.

 SIGN #1 The Return Vents Around Your Home Are Coated With Dust

 If you aren’t familiar with the difference between the return vents and supply vents in your home, just look for the vents (registers) that do not have levers to open and close them.
 Those are the return vents.
 The supply vents typically have a lever of some sort to open and close them.

 If your return vents have a visible coating of dust on them, that’s a strong indication that you might need to have your air ducts cleaned.

 SIGN #2 You See Dust Or Pet Hair Trapped Inside Supply Vents In Your Home

 If you see dust, dirt, pet hair or other debris trapped inside one of your supply vents (registers) then you can be pretty sure you’ve got a lot of unpleasant stuff being circulated in the air inside your home.
 Sometimes you might need to take the vent off the wall or pull it up from the floor to look down inside in order to see the stuff that’s getting trapped behind the vent.